 What is the Cultural Significance of a Dandelion Flower?

 The meaning of dandelions varies depending on where you are in the world.
 For example, in Japan, dandelions represent courage because they grow anywhere and everywhere.
-In Europe, they symbolize hope for the future as well as faithfulness and love.
+In Europe, dandelions symbolize hope for the future as well as faithfulness and love.

 Dandelions were first cultivated by the ancient Egyptians who used them to brew wine.
 In other cultures, dandelions were also used to make beer but this practice has largely died out now.
 Not only that, but they were also once grown for medicinal purposes in Europe and China as well as being used as food for livestock.

 They still hold cultural significance today.
 The French call them “pissenlit” (which means “wet the bed”) because they bloom after rainstorms when everyone’s sleep has been disturbed by their chattering teeth from cold weather.
-The name also translates to “blowball” because the seeds easily scatter if they are picked up off the ground
+The name also translates to “blowball” because the seeds fly easily if they are picked up off the ground

 What is the Symbolism of a Dandelion Tattoo?